tbarbette/retina-expe/README.md

 ## See also
 We also propose a [Docker image](https://github.com/tbarbette/retina-docker/) to try Retina on a physical interface, without the hassle but without the performance too.

+## Acknowledgements

+We would like to thank the CloudLab[1] people that enabled the reprocudibility of this experiment with their shared infrastructure.

+[1] Duplyakin, D., Ricci, R., Maricq, A., Wong, G., Duerig, J., Eide, E., ... & Mishra, P. (2019).
+The Design and Operation of CloudLab.
+In 2019 USENIX annual technical conference (USENIX ATC 19) (pp. 1-14).